File format: Internal metadata

-A second way to identify a file format is to use information regarding the format stored inside the file itself, either information meant for this purpose or binary strings that happen to always be in specific locations in files of some formats.
-Since the easiest place to locate them is at the beginning, such area is usually called a file header when it is greater than a few bytes, or a magic number if it is just a few bytes long.
+A file's format may be indicated inside the file itself – either as information intended for this purpose or as identifiable data within the format that can be used for identification even though that is not its intended purpose.

+Often intentionally placed information is located at the beginning of a file since this is relatively easy to read from a file both by users and applications.
+When the information at the beginning of the file is a structure that contains other metadata, then the structure is often called a file header.
+When the file starts with a relatively small datum that only indicates the format, then it is often called a magic number.

 File header

 The metadata contained in a file header are usually stored at the start of the file, but might be present in other areas too, often including the end, depending on the file format or the type of data contained.
 Character-based (text) files usually have character-based headers, whereas binary formats usually have binary headers, although this is not a rule.
 Text-based file headers usually take up more space, but being human-readable, they can easily be examined by using simple software such as a text editor or a hexadecimal editor.

-As well as identifying the file format, file headers may contain metadata about the file and its contents.
+As well as indicating the file format, file headers may contain metadata about the file and its contents.
 For example, most image files store information about image format, size, resolution and color space, and optionally authoring information such as who made the image, when and where it was made, what camera model and photographic settings were used (Exif), and so on.
 Such metadata may be used by software reading or interpreting the file during the loading process and afterwards.

 File headers may be used by an operating system to quickly gather information about a file without loading it all into memory, but doing so uses more of a computer's resources than reading directly from the directory information.
 For instance, when a graphic file manager has to display the contents of a folder, it must read the headers of many files before it can display the appropriate icons, but these will be located in different places on the storage medium thus taking longer to access.
 A folder containing many files with complex metadata such as thumbnail information may require considerable time before it can be displayed.

 If a header is binary hard-coded such that the header itself needs complex interpretation in order to be recognized, especially for metadata content protection's sake, there is a risk that the file format can be misinterpreted.
 It may even have been badly written at the source.
 This can result in corrupt metadata which, in extremely bad cases, might even render the file unreadable.

 A more complex example of file headers are those used for wrapper (or container) file formats.